Preliminary: Arithmetic Coding

 Huffman Coding

-Given a probability distribution over symbols, Huffman’s algorithm will efficiently produce an assignments of codes to symbols which consistently minimizes the length of encodings that are sampled from that same probability distribution.
+Given a probability distribution over symbols, Huffman’s algorithm efficiently produces an assignments of codes to symbols which consistently minimizes the length of encodings that are sampled from that same probability distribution.

-So if we consider the categorical distribution over letters as they typically appear in English text:
+So if we consider the categorical distribution over letters as they could appear in English text:

 Huffman’s algorithm will produce a “tree” corresponding to a code assignment like so (unlabeled symbols at the very end are, in order, \(K,Q,X,J,Z\)):

 This simple algorithm aligns each symbol to a binary slice of the code space reasonably close to its share in the distribution.
-Encoding the string \(ABA\) according to this assignment would produce \('0000~111000~0000'\).
+Encoding the string \(ABA\) according to this assignment would produce \('0000~111000~0000'\) because the letter \(B\) is relatively rare accordig to our distribution.

 The length of individual symbol codes in this example range between 3 bits for the most frequent letters \(\{E,T\}\) to 10 bits for the least frequent \(\{J,Z\}\).